UPACM/algolympics-site/src/2025/data/mechanics.md

 # In-Person Final Round

-The In-Person Final Round will be on **April 6, 2024**, from **8:00 AM to 8:00 PM**.
+The In-Person Final Round will be on **May 3, 2025**, from **8:00 AM to 8:00 PM**.
 The full program is included in the official invitation letter, which will include the opening ceremony, company talks, schedule for the practice round, and awarding.

 Each team is required to pay a registration fee amounting to Php 250 per person to be paid before the In-Person Final Round.